axonasif/dotsh/README.md

 # Introduction

-This is a wannabe asynchronous dotfiles _installer_ intended for use on Gitpod and locally.
+An asynchronous dotfiles _installer_ intended for use on Gitpod and locally.
 Batteries included!

 Highlights: